-- 1. Walk quietly to and from the playground in an orderly fashion

-- 2. Use playground equipment properly

-- 3. Keep hands, feet, and other objects to yourself

-- 4. Stay in assigned areas

-- 5. Re-enter building only with permission
+- 1. Use playground equipment properly. - 2.
+Keep hands, feet, and other objects to yourself. - 3.
+Stay in assigned areas - 4.
+Re-enter building only with permission and follow directional hallway directions.

 Assembly Expectations:

 - 1. Follow directions the first time given

 - 2. Talk at designated times

 - 3. Enter and exit quietly

 - 4. Use good audience manners